-- 1. Add the following line to the import statements: #import "AppConnect/AppConnect.h" - 2.
-Change the third argument of the call to UIApplicationMain() to kACUIApplicationClassName.
+- Add the following line to the import statements: #import "AppConnect/AppConnect.h" - Change the third argument of the call to UIApplicationMain() to kACUIApplicationClassName.
+The third argument the principalClassName argument is the LUApplication

 The third argument, the principalClassName argument, is the UIApplication class or subclass for the app.
 The modified statement in the sample app is: